This report looks to understand public concern around urban change in London.

 - The fear of noise and safety impacts from construction

 On their own, common solutions such as consultation, neighbourhood planning, incentives, and Community Land Trusts are incapable of dealing with these objections.

-The report argues that developers and local authorities must gain an accurate understanding of the types of local opposition to housing developments before trying to resolve them.
-It suggests that by mixing and matching solutions to address the challenges on a specific site, it should be possible to simultaneously improve the quality and increase the quantity of new residential development.
+The report argues that developers and local authorities must listen to the concerns of local residents to gain an accurate understanding of the types of concerns around housing developments, before attempting to address them.
+It suggests that by developing solutions to address the challenges on a specific site, it should be possible to simultaneously improve the quality and increase the quantity of new residential development.